 State-wide, construction employment grew by almost 28,000 jobs, a 5% increase to 585,800.

-Construction employment increased in nearly two out of three U.S. metro areas in that period., according to an by the Associated General Contractors of America of new government employment data.
+Construction employment increased in nearly two out of three U.S. metro areas in that period., according to an analysis by the Associated General Contractors of America of new government employment data.
 Association officials said the job gains were welcome news for the industry but cautioned that it will be difficult for construction levels to return to pre-pandemic levels amid tight labor market conditions.

 Here is the data for Florida: